 I’ll explain in a minute, but consider this fact: It’s one thing to decide to become a bestselling author.
 It’s something else writing bestselling content.

 The first is a one-time decision you need to make.
-The second, is a series of decision you need to make over time… to make the first a reality.
+The second is a series of decisions you need to make over time… to make the first a reality.

 You see, unless you are a genius, you will never write your best book on the first attempt.
 Why?
 Because after reviewing it, or even publishing it, you will have discovered ways you could have made it better.